Home

 The patent drawing of the third Arithmographe of Troncet.

-Namely the third version of the Arithmographe (see the lower photo) featured so clever and reliable construction, that became a market hit in the end of 19th and the beginning of 20th century.
-First devices have been produced by Librairie Larousse and were sold normally in a small notebook with a set of multiplication tables.
+The third version of the Arithmographe (see the lower photo) featured so clever and reliable construction, that it became a market hit at the end of the 19th and the beginning of the 20th century.
+The first devices were produced by Librairie Larousse and were sold normally in a small notebook with a set of multiplication tables.

 Arithmographe of Troncet